 Glaucoma is a group of eye diseases that gradually steal sight without warning.
 Vision loss is caused by damage to the optic nerve.

 To help you understand the diagnoses and prevention of glaucoma, here are some Glaucoma Facts from The Glaucoma Research Foundation:

 - Glaucoma can affect people of all ages.
-Although the most common forms primarily affect the middle-aged and the elderly, Glaucoma is the leading cause of irreversible blindness.
+Although the most common forms primarily affect people age 40 or over, glaucoma is the leading cause of irreversible blindness.

 - As much as 40% of vision can be lost without a person noticing.
 Glaucoma is called “the sneak thief of sight” since there are no symptoms and once vision is lost, it’s permanent.
 Vision loss begins with peripheral or side vision, so if you have glaucoma, you may not notice anything until significant vision is lost.

 - There are a number of risk factors for glaucoma.
 Those at higher risk include people of African, Asian, and Hispanic descent.
-Other high-risk groups include: people over 60, family members of those already diagnosed, diabetics, and people who are severely nearsighted.
+Other high-risk groups include people over 60, those with a family history of glaucoma, diabetics, and people who are severely nearsighted.